-Capitalization vs Expensing – Capitalization is defined as the recording of a cost like an asset, in spite of an expense.
-Such consideration is done while a cost not believed to be completely disbursed over the existing period instead, in a prolonged time period.
-Removing a key item from the company’s income statement while consecutively including it on firm’s balance sheet for just showing the depreciation as key charge contrary to profits, may lead to the expanding profits significantly.
+Capitalization vs. Expensing – Capitalization is defined as the recording of a cost like an asset, despite an expense.
+Such consideration is done while a cost not believed to be disbursed entirely over the existing period instead, in a prolonged period.
+Removing an essential item from the company’s income statement while consecutively including it on the firm’s balance sheet for just showing the depreciation as key charge contrary to profits, may lead to the expanding profits significantly.

 Worldcom declared bankruptcy in July 2002.

-In this article, we discuss Capitalization vs Expensing and why it is very important for the financial analyst –
+In this article, we discuss Capitalization vs. Expensing and why it is vital for the financial analyst –

 - Capitalization vs Expensing?